LinHangzheng/Learn_word/README.md

 pyinstaller -F YOUR_PATH/vocabulary.xlsx

-Then there will be two file created.
-Ignore the build file, the .exe file will be in the dist.
+Then there will be two folders created.
+Ignore the build folder, the .exe file will be in the dist.